Robust Clustering with Normal Mixture Models: A Pseudo $\beta$-Likelihood Approach: Conclusion and Future Plans

+Secondly, some of the asymptotic results related to the proposed estimators need to be strengthened and appropriately extended.
+While proving the theoretical results about our estimators, it has been assumed that the true unknown distribution is a mixture of multivariate normals, i.e., it belongs to the model family.
+In the future, it will be of interest to establish the theoretical results under more general assumptions on the true unknown distribution to allow mixtures of other non-normal distributions including heavy tailed distributions.

+Finally, the NS constraint is crucial to prove some of the theoretical results, and at the moment a proof which bypasses this condition is not available.
+However, it is required only for some very rare pathological cases (discussed at the end of Section \ref{SEC:theoretical_method}).
+In future, it will be among our primary goals to develop a proof which avoids the use of the NR constraint given the ER constraint, possibly by assuming some suitable moment conditions.

-The asymptotic distribution of the estimators are needed to be studied to assess their asymptotic efficiencies and to develop hypothesis testing procedures.
-We will also study breakdown points to establish strong robustness properties of the estimators.
-Although, we have taken high dimensional datasets for simulation studies as well as real data applications, we have not considered the typical \enquote{high dimensional} set-up, where $(n\ll p)$.
-Thus, it will be very interesting to extend this work from the present multivariate set-up to the actual high dimensional set-up, so that, we will be able to apply it more efficiently to genomic and astronomical datasets.
-Robust classification tools may also be developed using maximum pseudo $\beta$-likelihood. \\ \\ \textbf{Acknowledgement:} The research of AG is partially supported by the INSPIRE Faculty Research Grant from Department of Science and Technology, Government of India.
-The research of AB is supported by the Technology Innovation Hub at Indian Statistical Institute, Kolkata under Grant NMICPS/006/MD/2020-21 of Department of Science and Technology, Government of India, dated 16.10.2020.
+Other possible future works may include the study of breakdown points to establish strong robustness properties of the estimators.
+Although, we have taken high dimensional datasets for simulation studies as well as real data applications, we have not considered the typical \enquote{high dimensional} set-up, where $n\ll p$.
+It will be interesting to extend this research from the present multivariate set-up to the actual high dimensional set-up, so that it can be efficiently applied to complex genomic, astronomical and other datasets.
+Robust classification tools may also be developed using maximum pseudo $\beta$-likelihood. \\ \\

+\textbf{Acknowledgement:} The research of AB is partially supported by the Technology Innovation Hub at Indian Statistical Institute, Kolkata under Grant NMICPS/006/MD/2020-21 of Department of Science and Technology, Government of India, dated 16.10.2020.
+The research of AG is partially supported by the INSPIRE Faculty Research Grant from Department of Science and Technology, Government of India.
+The authors gratefully acknowledge the suggestions of two anonymous reviewers, which led to a significantly improved version of the manuscript.

 \begin{appendices}